Zhima Credit: Data Structure

 The specifications of the algorithm that determine the classification, as well as the analytical parameters and indicators remain confidential.
 It is unclear is whether data is structured to build in tolerances for errors, for example the likelihood of a unit of data being false or from an unreliable source.

 Data visualization

 The five categories that Zhima Credit classifies its data into, have different weightings attached to them.
 Based on those, an algorithm determines a citizen's final citizen score, ranked among others.
 The scores in the ranking range from 350 (lowest trustworthiness) to 950 (highest trustworthiness).
 From 600 up, one can gain privileges, while lower scorers will revoke them.
 According to current plans, the final score and ranking will be publicly available.

-Relation to Social Credit System
+Social Credit System misconceptions

-The Social Credit System was introduced by the Chinese government and Alibaba promotes Sesame credit as a technology partner of the government's project.
-Initially, it was unclear how closely tied the Sesame credit is in relation to the national social credit system.